linroad123/nfc-project/README.md

 The MAC does not need to be very long.
 If the attacker tries to create a correct MAC by brute-force guessing, it will need to tap the physical card reader after each guessed value to find out of the guess is correct.
 Depending on the application, **just 4 bytes of MAC may be sufficient:** the attacker will have to tap the reader 2^31 times, on the average, in order to make one malicious change to the card contents.Moreover, if the MAC is bound to the card UID, the produced false content cannot be reused on other cards, with makes such brute-force trials pointless for the attacker.
 In high-value applications (such as key cards to a treasure vault), the MAC should be slightly longer, but then it makes sense to use a more expensive smart card, instead.

 It is usually not necessary to update the MAC when the card is validated.
 Instead, **compute the MAC only on the issued ticket and exclude the ride counter and other continuously changing data from the MAC input**.
 For example, the number of remaining rides can be calculated as the difference between the current counter value and an unchanging maximum value.
 The reasons for not updating the MAC are explained below in the Tearing section.

+* Cryptographic authentication between the card and reader

+With Ultralight C, the simplest ticket design is to **rely entirely on the built-in shared-key authentication: authenticate the card with a secret key and then read and write ticket information.** The mutual secret-key authentication allows the reader to verify that the ticket is authentic, and it prevents modification of the ticket information such as the expiry date or number of rides without knowing the secret key.
+Cloning of the ticket to another blank Ultralight C card or to a special clone card is also prevented because the attacker would need to extract the secret key first.

+Thus, you should **replace the default key on each card with an application-specific secret key when initially formatting the card.** The secret key needs to be stored on the reader or a backend cloud server.
+Also, you should remember to **set the AUTH1 parameter on the card because, by default, all the memory pages can be written without authentication.**

 ## Issue Ticket
 * we authenticate the card using the default authentication key